Mohnblumentau/Mohnblumentau.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, my name is Nadine.
-As a dedicated software developer, I strive to be the reliable and flexible colleague who supports my team in developing an innovative software solution.
+As a dedicated game developer, I strive to be a reliable and flexible team member, supporting my colleagues in creating innovative and captivating games that engage and inspire players.

-During my application oriented bachelor's degree program I acquired a firm understanding of both frontend and backend software development, as well as connecting both areas in a multitude of different projects.
+During my bachelor's degree program, I gained a solid understanding of both frontend and backend software development, successfully bridging the two in various projects.
+Ultimately, I chose to pursue my passion for the gaming industry by seeking out new experiences and challenges.

-I am very curious and eager to learn new technologies and I love expressing my creativity by finding solutions and strategies to complex programming problems.
-Therefore, I am looking for an exciting and meaningful new role with professional development opportunities.
+I am curious and eager to learn new technologies, and I enjoy expressing my creativity by finding solutions to programming problems.
+Therefore, I am seeking an exciting and meaningful role that offers professional development opportunities.

 <br />
 <br />